AlexKnauth/livesplit-core/crates/livesplit-auto-splitting/README.md

     /// need to free them.
 Returns `true` if the map was stored successfully.
     /// Returns `false` if the map was changed in the meantime. pub fn settings_map_store_if_unchanged(old_map: SettingsMap, new_map: SettingsMap) -> bool;
+    /// Loads a copy of the current split's settings map.
+    /// You own the settings map and are responsible for freeing it. pub fn current_split_settings_map_load() -> SettingsMap;
     /// Copies a settings map.
 No changes inside the copy affect the original
     /// settings map.
 You own the new settings map and are responsible for
     /// freeing it.